michaeljoelt/tarot/README.md

 ## Overview
 Pulls a random tarot card from the Rider-Waite Deck.
 Completely clientside using HTML, CSS, and Javascript.
-(images from wikipedia ; descriptions from https://rws-cards-api.herokuapp.com/api/v1/cards ; combined and stored as json object in main.js)
+(images from wikipedia ; card data from https://rws-cards-api.herokuapp.com/api/v1/cards ; combined and stored as json object in main.js)

 ## Live Site
 [Tarot Reading App](https://read-tarot.netlify.app/)